According to the National Environmental Management Act (NEMA), pollution refers to any change in the environment caused by

 For Section 30/30A incidents, for example tanker spills into a water course, please follow NEMA Section 30 to report (see links under Additional Information).

 Who to contact

-The discharge of any effluent into the coastal environment from a land-based process must be authorised by the Department of Environmental Affairs (DEA).
+The discharge of any effluent into the coastal environment from a land-based process must be authorised by the Department of Forestry, Fisheries and the Environment (DFFE).

 The discharge triggers Listing Notices in the Environmental Impact Assessment (EIA) Regulations under NEMA, and is subject to the applicable environmental authorisation by the DEA and / or a Coastal Waters Discharge Permit (CWDP) or a General Authorisation (GA).

-The DEA will work in collaboration with relevant local, provincial and national government departments, in particular the Department of Water and Sanitation (DWS), in cases where discharge occurs in an estuary.
+The DFFE will work in collaboration with relevant local, provincial and national government departments, in particular the Department of Water and Sanitation (DWS), in cases where discharge occurs in an estuary.

 Who to contact?